whoisdinanath/ECAST-Website/README.md

 •	cd into ‘ECAST-Website’

-•	Run this command in the terminal: pip install requirements.txt
+•	Run this command in the terminal: pip install -r requirements.txt

 •	Start the development server by typing in ‘python manage.py runserver’